Aroagm/TFM_HouseholdConsumptions/README.md

 There are some negatives values for prices due to high renewables generation, to learn more go to this [link](https://www.cleanenergywire.org/factsheets/why-power-prices-turn-negative).

 Another consideration is that when the prices are used to calculate savings they are multiply by a factor of 2 since the taxes are not included in the hourly energy data market.
-This factor has been stablish based on the spanish market, nowadays the differences between the market price and the consumer price can be seen in the system operator website ()
+This factor has been stablish based on the spanish market, nowadays the differences between the market price and the consumer price can be seen in the system operator website (https://www.esios.ree.es/es) (PvPC vs Mercado Spor España).

 The prices are group in clusters using kMeans, it was inspired by this article http://eps.upo.es/martinez/papers/ICREPQ07_martinez-alvarez.pdf